-Winter in Williamsburg can be cooler with even a chance for snow, which means many outdoor attractions will have reduced hours or be closed altogether.
-However, traveling during the off-season means that the city will be less crowded, and flights and hotels will be far cheaper compared to the high season.
+Winter in Williamsburg can be cooler, with even a chance for snow, which means many outdoor attractions will have reduced hours or be closed altogether.
+However, traveling during the off-season means the city will be less crowded, and flights and hotels will be far cheaper than in the high season.

 Where to Stay in Williamsburg

-There are tons of great hotels in Williamsburg but there are two hotels that stand.
-If you’re looking for a unique place to stay in Williamsburg we highly recommend Wedmore Place located at the Williamsburg Winery or the Williamsburg Inn right in the heart of Colonial Williamsburg.
+There are tons of great hotels in Williamsburg, but there are two hotels that stand out.
+If you’re looking for a unique place to stay in Williamsburg, we highly recommend Wedmore Place, located at the Williamsburg Winery or the Williamsburg Inn right in the heart of Colonial Williamsburg.

 1. Colonial Williamsburg